TorX-Chat/torx-gtk4/README.md

 See Linux instructions, then modify as appropriate.
 CMakeLists.txt may need modifications.
 When successful, contact us so that we can add instructions.

 ##### Windows:
-2024/03/31 See "build_windows.txt".
-Currently does NOT build because of pipe() calls that need to be replaced
+NOTICE: Currently does NOT build because of pipe() calls that need to be replaced (with CreatePipe?), but you can try anyway.
-<br>2022/??/?? cannot use popen https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/popen-wpopen?redirectedfrom=MSDN&view=msvc-170 but windows has its own CreatePipe that is availablehttps://docs.microsoft.com/en-us/windows/win32/procthread/creating-a-child-process-with-redirected-input-and-output?redirectedfrom=MSDN
+<br><a href="https://www.msys2.org/">Install MSYS2</a> then open a terminal by clicking "MSYS2 MINGW64"
+`pacman -Syu && exit`
+`pacman -S git mingw-w64-x86_64-gcc mingw-w64-x86_64-gtk4 mingw-w64-x86_64-libsodium mingw-w64-x86_64-libevent mingw-w64-x86_64-sqlcipher mingw-w64-x86_64-cmake mingw-w64-x86_64-toolchain base-devel`
+`git clone https://github.com/TorX-Chat/torx-gtk4 && cd torx-gtk`
+`cmake -G "Unix Makefiles" -B build/ && cd build && make clean && make`

 #### Contribution Agreement:
-All ideas, suggestions, issues, pull requests, etc, are gifted to the primary developer for the purpose of improving the software, for the benefit of all users.
-Ownership of the contribution is not maintained by the contributor.
+All ideas, suggestions, issues, pull requests, contributions of any kind, etc, are gifted to the original TorX developer without condition nor consideration, for the purpose of improving the software, for the benefit of all users, current and future.

 #### Screenshots:
 <a href="https://torx-chat.github.io/images/desktop_auth_screen.png"><img src="https://torx-chat.github.io/images/desktop_auth_screen.png" alt="Screenshot" style="max-height:400px;"></a>